scorpio-id/oauth/README.md

 ```

 ## Authorizatiion Code Grant
+The authorization code grant is a flow in which the client application will request an authorization code from the authorization server and use the given code along with other parameters to receive an access token.
+The access token will be used to access the data in the user's resource server.

-More info on Authorization Code Grant and its standards can be found in the RFC: https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.1
+More info on Authorization Code Grant and its standards can be found in the RFC: https://datatracker.ietf.org/doc/html/rfc6749#section-4.1

 ### Request
 ```http